Amazon is poorly vetting Alexa’s user-submitted answers

 Alexa Answers suffers from the shortcomings of the question-and-answer platforms that came before it, perhaps most famously Yahoo Answers, WikiAnswers, and StackExchange.
 It’s incumbent upon users to answer questions thoroughly and in good faith, and to self-police beyond the behind-the-scenes automated filtering.
 The majority of Amazon customers participating in Alexa Answers stick to the rules, but some flout them.
 And unfortunately, it’s unclear if malicious actors face punishment other than having their flagged answers removed.

 That’s bad news for Alexa users who are served answers from Alexa Answers.
-They simply aren’t provided the reputable information of the answers’ contributors.
-By lumping together contributors under the label “Amazon customers,” Amazon runs the risk of elevating or conferring authority to people with poor track Alexa Answers records — a dangerous notion for Alexa device owners with kids who consider Alexa a reliable source of knowledge.
+They simply aren’t provided the reputational information about the answers’ contributors.
+By lumping together contributors under the label “Amazon customers,” Amazon runs the risk of elevating or conferring authority to people with poor track records for Alexa Answers — a dangerous notion for Alexa device owners with kids who consider Alexa a reliable source of knowledge.

 There’s also a unique and problematic structural difference between the way users interface with information on answer websites versus virtual assistants.
 If you’re looking for the best Yahoo Answer, ideally the site’s system has chosen a best answer for you based on upvotes and other factors.
 But either way, you can see the math, as it were — all the other answers, good and bad, serious and joking.
 If there’s not a clear best answer, you can scan what’s there and use your own judgment to suss out how helpful it is.
 And if an answer is a clear joke, prank, or spam, it’s usually pretty easy to spot it and immediately scroll on.
 But with a voice assistant, you get none of that opportunity; you’re getting one and only one answer in response to a question, and part of the convenience of using such as assistant is that, presumably, its back end does all of the work for you.

 There’s no silver bullet, but Amazon would do well to more closely scrutinize the answers submitted to Alexa Answers, perhaps with enhanced automated screening and human moderation.
-It might consider allowing parents to prevent unrated submissions from Alexa Answers from reaching a child’s Alexa-enabled device — or their own devices.
+It might consider allowing people to prevent unrated submissions from Alexa Answers from reaching a child’s Alexa-enabled device — or their own devices.